Ian P. Rodway, M.D.

 Dr. Rodway earned his medical degree at the University of Cincinnati College of Medicine.
 He completed his residency in orthopaedic surgery at the University of Toledo.
 Dr. Rodway completed his orthopaedic spine surgery fellowship at the New England Baptist Hospital in Boston, where he also served as a clinical instructor in orthopaedic surgery at Tufts University School of Medicine.

-Over his career, Dr. Ian Rodway has contributed to multiple research pursuits.
+Throughout his career, Dr. Ian Rodway has contributed to multiple research pursuits.
 These have led to many academic paper and poster presentations at national and international meetings in the fields of spinal surgery, as well as other areas of orthopaedic surgery.

 1994-1998: University of Cincinnati, Cincinnati, OH McMicken College of Arts and Sciences Bachelor of Science in Chemistry